Chad and rebels sign peace deal in Qatar ahead of national dialogue | Law-Order

 A source familiar with the agreement said those who had signed had agreed to a permanent ceasefire and to work towards civilian disarmament.
 Chad's interim military government had also committed to not launching military or police operations in neighbouring countries against groups who had signed up to the deal, the source said, speaking on condition of anonymity.

-The interim military government is headed by Mahamat Idriss Deby, who last year seized power following his father's death.
+The interim military government is headed by Mahamat Idriss Deby, who last year seized power following the death of his father, responsibility for which was claimed by FACT.
 Deby declared himself head of a Transitional Military Council in April 2021 after his father, longtime ruler Idriss Deby, was killed while visiting troops fighting the rebel insurgency in the north.

 Initially, his council said it would oversee an 18-month transition to democratic rule, but it has shown little sign of organising elections as that deadline has neared.
 Qatar's foreign minister, Sheikh Mohammed bin Abdulrahman Al-Thani, speaking at the signing, called on groups that had not signed to join the agreement.